makerdao/lockstake/lockstake-overview.md

 * `selectFarm(address urn, address farm, uint16 ref)` - Select which farm (from the whitelisted ones) to stake the `urn`'s MKR to (along with the `ref` code).
 In case it is `address(0)` the MKR will stay (or become) unstaked.
 * `draw(address urn, address to, uint256 wad)` - Generate `wad` amount of NST using the `urn`’s MKR as collateral and send it to the `to` address.
 * `wipe(address urn, uint256 wad)` - Repay `wad` amount of NST backed by the `urn`’s MKR.
-* `getReward(address urn, address farm, address to)` - Claim the reward generated from the `urn`'s selected farm and send it to the specified `to` address.
+* `getReward(address urn, address farm, address to)` - Claim the reward generated from a farm on behalf of the `urn` and send it to the specified `to` address.
 * `multicall(bytes[] calldata data)` - Batch multiple methods in a single call to the contract.

 **Sequence Diagram:**